jayunit100/tanzu-install-annotated/docs/index.md

+# TKG Install

-# A Fully Annotated Walkthrough of TKG Installation with ClusterClass
+A Fully annotated walk through of TKG bootstrap and management cluster bring up for the curious.

 This markdown takes all of your favorite TKG logging messages and explains them in plain english, and associates them with code snippets inside of tanzu-framework and cluster-api.